-How to Make a Successful Lemon Zest Substitute
+How to Make a Successful One

 If you have dried lemon peel in your pantry, it can also stand in for fresh lemon zest.
 Since the flavor is more concentrated than fresh zest, use one-third as much as the recipe calls for.
 So, if your recipe calls for a tablespoon, you'll want to use one teaspoon of dried peels.

 Have fresh oranges or limes on hand?
 You can use the zest of those fruits in place of the lemon zest called for.
-This will make your recipe taste like oranges or limes, instead of lemons, but you'll still have the look and texture of zest in your recipe.
+It will make your recipe taste like oranges or limes, instead of lemons, but you'll still have the look and texture of zest in your recipe.

 When to Avoid Making a Substitution

 If your recipe calls for a large amount of lemon zest, don't try to replace it.
-It obviously plays an important role in the finished product.
+It plays an important role in the finished product.
 Adding a bunch of lemon extract or lemon juice won't have the same effect.
 They will, however, add a significant amount of liquid, and it may be enough to ruin your recipe.

 It's a better idea to set that recipe aside until you have a chance to buy lemons.
 One exception to this rule is if you're okay with shifting the flavor to orange or lime zest.
-It won't work for every recipe, but it can for some, and you might be delightfully surprised with the result.
+It won't work for every recipe, but it can work for some, and you might be delightfully surprised with the result.

-How Much Lemon Zest Does One Lemon Yield?
+How Much Does One Lemon Yield?

 You can typically expect to get one tablespoon of zest from a medium-sized lemon.
-This is helpful information, if you''re trying to determine how many lemons to buy, or if you're trying to get your substitution right, and the recipe says something vague like, "the zest of half a lemon."
+It is helpful information if you''re trying to determine how many lemons to buy, or if you're trying to get your substitution right, and the recipe says something vague like, "the zest of half a lemon."
 Base your substitutions on this rule of thumb, and you should be pleased with the results every time.

 A Substitution for Every Situation